1st Day of School is August 29th

 Founded in 1988, Orcas Montessori School on Orcas Island offers a dynamic learning environment for preschoolers and kindergartners based on the educational philosophy and methods of Dr. Maria Montessori.
 Dr. Montessori, Italy’s first female physician and a pioneer in childhood education, convened her first classroom in Rome in 1907.
 Her philosophy and methods have been tested for over 100 years.

-“The Montessori classroom offers children a wealth of hands-on activities,” explains school director Teresa Chocano.
-“Each activity is presented individually and in keeping with each child’s needs and abilities, under observation of a trained guide.”
+The Montessori classroom offers children a wealth of hands-on activities.
+These are a mix of practical life, sensory, cultural, mathematic and literacy work.
+Each activity is presented individually and in keeping with each child’s needs and abilities, under observation of a trained guide.